-Here are examples of clients we have successfully helped receive hand injury compensation:
+Here are some examples of clients we have successfully helped to receive compensation for their hand injuries:

 - Our client, a mechanic in his late fifties employed by a printing company, had his hand crushed between the rollers of a printing press.
 As he began to stand from a crouched position in front of the press, our client slipped and his left hand was drawn into the in-running nip point between the in-feed drive cylinder roller and the idle cylinder roller.
-His hand was crushed.
-A jury awarded our client $731,817 after a three day trial.
+As a result, his hand was crushed.
+A jury awarded our client $731,817 after a three-day trial.

-- A Dauphin County jury returned a verdict for over $731,000 in a recent products liability case that involved a faulty printing press machine which caused significant hand injuries to a worker.
-The injured worker needed surgery on his fingers and as a result of the accident, the injured man has ongoing minor loss of range of motion in his two fingers.
+- A Dauphin County jury returned a verdict for over $731,000 in a recent products liability case that involved a faulty printing press machine, which caused significant hand injuries to a worker.
+The injured worker needed surgery on his fingers and as a result of the accident he has minor loss of range of motion in two of his fingers.

-- A recycling plant worker’s left forearm & hand were amputated by shredder machine that did not have a guard.
-While the worker attempted to clear a paper jam from the output end, the machine grabbed the worker’s glove, pulling his entire arm into the shredder machine.
+- An unguarded shredder machine amputated a recycling plant worker’s left forearm and hand.
+When the worker attempted to clear a paper jam from the output end, the machine grabbed the worker’s glove, pulling his entire arm into the machine.
 Galfand Berger personal injury attorneys settled the case for $2.5 million.

 - A worker in a pet food factory suffered a near amputation of his left hand when it was caught in the unguarded hopper door of a mixing machine.
 The case, handled by Galfand Berger products liability attorney Richard M. Jurewicz, resulted in a verdict of $2.25 million.

 - A maintenance worker whose hand was caught in a sprocket on an unguarded conveyor recovered $1.475 million.